OpenCIDER/Computational_Inclusion/README.md

 **GitHub: @selgebali**

-PS: for background information on how the project started please have a look at (https://selgebali.github.io/Acmhi_Computational_Inclusion.io/)[https://selgebali.github.io/Acmhi_Computational_Inclusion.io/]
+PS: for background information on how the project started please have a look at (detailed version)[https://selgebali.github.io/Acmhi_Computational_Inclusion.io/]